Shortcut to this page: ntrllog.netlify.app/quantum

 `=[[a_(0,0)xxb_(0,0),a_(0,0)xxb_(0,1),a_(0,0)xxb_(0,2),a_(0,1)xxb_(0,0),a_(0,1)xxb_(0,1),a_(0,1)xxb_(0,2)],[a_(0,0)xxb_(1,0),a_(0,0)xxb_(1,1),a_(0,0)xxb_(1,2),a_(0,1)xxb_(1,0),a_(0,1)xxb_(1,1),a_(0,1)xxb_(1,2)],[a_(0,0)xxb_(2,0),a_(0,0)xxb_(2,1),a_(0,0)xxb_(2,2),a_(0,1)xxb_(2,0),a_(0,1)xxb_(2,1),a_(0,1)xxb_(2,2)],[a_(1,0)xxb_(0,0),a_(1,0)xxb_(0,1),a_(1,0)xxb_(0,2),a_(1,1)xxb_(0,0),a_(1,1)xxb_(0,1),a_(1,1)xxb_(0,2)],[a_(1,0)xxb_(1,0),a_(1,0)xxb_(1,1),a_(1,0)xxb_(1,2),a_(1,1)xxb_(1,0),a_(1,1)xxb_(1,1),a_(1,1)xxb_(1,2)],[a_(1,0)xxb_(2,0),a_(1,0)xxb_(2,1),a_(1,0)xxb_(2,2),a_(1,1)xxb_(2,0),a_(1,1)xxb_(2,1),a_(1,1)xxb_(2,2)]]`

-Moving away from linear algebra for a bit (heh), we'll look at the components of quantum computers.
+Now that the linear algebra is over, we'll look at the components of quantum computers.

 A bit is a unit of information describing a classical system that has only two states (a two-dimensional classical system).
 Typically these states can be thought of as "on" and "off" or "true" and "false" and are represented by `0` and `1`.